RedVoxInc/redvox-examples/docs/source/index.rst

 Basic definitions
 ------------------

-The following terms are common terminology used throughout this Documentation.
+The following terms are common terminology used throughout this documentation.

 - **RedVox**: Not the NYC based rock band.
 RedVox refers to products developed by `RedVox, Inc. <http://nelha.hawaii.gov/our-clients/redvox/>`_.